scriptPilot/vueuse/README.md

 primaryKey = '$key'           // Primary key which is used by all documents of the collection

 // State
-documents                     // Reactive array with all documents of the collection
+documents                     // Read-only reactive array with all documents of the collection

 // Methods
 addDoc({ doc })               // Add new document, key is created as UUID v4 if not provided